 - Attend all court hearings regarding the child (usually once every six months, sometimes more frequent)

-- Monitor the case by doing all of the above until the child is placed into a safe, permanent, nurturing home
+- Monitor the case by doing all of the above until the child is placed in a safe, permanent, and nurturing home

-You do not have to be a lawyer or a social worker to be a volunteer.
+You do not have to be a lawyer, social worker, or professional in the field to be a volunteer.
 We welcome people from all walks of life.
 We are simply looking for people who care about children and have common sense.
-As a volunteer, you will be thoroughly trained and well supported by professional staff to help you through each case.
+As a volunteer, you will be thoroughly trained and well supported by professional staff to help you through your case.

-You must pass a background check, participate in a 30-hour pre-service training course and agree to stay with a case until it is closed (a year and a half on average).
-Read more about the requirements and role of being a CASA volunteer.
+You must pass a background check, participate in a 30-hour pre-service training course and agree to stay on a case until it is closed (a year and a half on average).

 Interested in helping children but not ready to commit to becoming a volunteer advocate?
 Learn about other volunteer opportunities.